vera-institute/ice-detention-trends/README.md

 - 24-hour population: the number of people detained for any part of a given day, including those whom ICE transferred or booked-out of custody before midnight (nationally and by facility).
-While ICE relies solely on midnight populations in its reporting, Vera includes both types of daily populations - midnight and 24-hour - as the two can differ drastically.
+While ICE relies solely on midnight populations in its reporting, Vera includes both types of daily populations—midnight and 24-hour—as the two can differ drastically.
 - Book-ins: the daily number of people ICE booked into custody (nationally).
 - Book-outs: the daily number of people ICE booked out of custody (nationally).
 - Facility names, locations, and types (as coded by ICE in other datasets).